 UPDTATE: Empathic Building is now a part of Haltian.
 Read more about the news here.

 Where are smart buildings going in the future, where all things are connected?
 We interviewed Tomi Teikko, head of Empathic Building, to find out what Empathic Buildings have to offer for modern offices now and in the future.

 With Empathic Building, Smart Building is a byproduct

 Empathic building is, like the word empathic suggests, a service that aims to measure and execute the best possible end-user experience.
 A smoother and intuitive working environment leads to a more motivated workforce.
 The solution gathers data from IoT sensors that measure things like occupancy, air quality and indoor positioning, and visualizes it to the software for the use of the end users.
 All this data can be analyzed and reported for the leadership and facility management to support decision making.

-Right now, Tieto is working on developing their Empathic Building solution towards an even more human centric approach, where data can be used to make better business decisions in all areas of operation.
+Right now, Empathic Building solution is being developed towards an even more human centric approach, where data can be used to make better business decisions in all areas of operation.
 The future vision is to solve end-user problems using data gathered from not just the environment, but from people themselves.